 The PMP Exam will continue to include 200 questions, but about 100 of those questions will be related to agile or hybrid.

 Relax.
 We’ve got you covered!
-If you are not able to schedule your exam before the change in December, don’t worry.
+If you are not able to schedule your exam before the change, don’t worry.
 Our team is analyzing the new Examination Content Outline.
 We’ll ensure our materials are perfectly aligned to the new exam and make any changes necessary before the exam date change.
 We’ll update this page along the way, so bookmark it and stay tuned!

 To learn more about the 6th Edition updates to A Guide to the Project Management Body of Knowledge, (PMBOK® Guide,) please click here.